 Takeaway.
 We find it is likely that pacing is used by some CDNs.
 In fact, the two largest IWs show clear pacing patterns.
-Past research suggests that pacing can help to bootstrap new or idle connections, however, there is currently only a limited understanding on the impact of pacing on networks as well on its benefits and drawbacks especially as current pacers deviate from a perfectly paced packet streams found in literature.
+Past research suggests that pacing can help to bootstrap new or idle connections, however, there is currently only a limited understanding of the impact of pacing on networks and of its benefits and drawbacks especially as current pacers deviate from perfectly paced packet streams found in literature.
+Additionally, pacing challenges the way IW values should be regarded, we find a data rate to better capture the demand on a network.